Seals of the Court of Appeals and Superior Court

 How do I notify the court of an address change?

-You must file a statement (called a "praecipe") with the Civil Clerk's Office noting the change in each pending civil case.
+You must file a statement (called a "Notice to Court") with the Clerk's Office noting the change in each pending civil case.

 How may I evict a tenant who is suspected of selling drugs?

 You must use normal landlord and tenant eviction procedures.
-This type of case is heard within two weeks after filing of the complaint instead of three weeks.
 Let the clerk know that it is a "drug haven" case.
+This type of case is heard on an expedited basis.

 How may I get monies released from the court registry?